-- "Move beyond measuring crime and start measuring justice."
-Elizabeth Warren - "Any pro-police agenda cannot omit the value of repairing damaged trust.
-When communities don't trust the police and are afraid of the police, then they will not and cannot work with police and within the law around issues in their own community."
-"American Policing is Broken" Vox. - "It's not about blaming the pilot, it's about fixing the plane.
-Similarly, it's not about blaming a cop but about advancing public safety." - "The fact that public trust in police has not increased even while crime has plummeted over the last thirty years is a key indication that we took a wrong turn."
-Meares, Tracey L. "Policing: A Public Good Gone Bad" 08/01/2017.
-Boston Review - "Police agencies must create policy with neighborhood residents, not for them."
-Meares, Tracey L. "Policing: A Public Good Gone Bad" 08/01/2017.
-Boston Review - "A commitment to preserving life, in concert with no longer treating crime reduction as the highest goal, will necessarily rewrite the aims of policing."
-"Policing: A Public Good Gone Bad" 08/01/2017.
-Boston Review - "Valuing policing means we have to care enough to measure what police do."
+- "Move beyond measuring crime and start measuring justice." - "Any pro-police agenda cannot omit the value of repairing damaged trust." - "When we ask people, who bear the burden of both crime and the state's response to it, we learn that people want something altogether different." - "At the core of community policing is the premise that effective policing is a result of strong and positive relationships between officers and the people they serve." - "As with the NSTB, it's not about blaming the pilot, it's about fixing the plane.
+Similarly, it's not about blaming a cop but about advancing public safety." - "The fact that public trust in police has not increased even while crime has plummeted over the last thirty years is a key indication that we took a wrong turn." - "Police agencies must create policy with neighborhood residents, not for them." - "A commitment to preserving life, in concert with no longer treating crime reduction as the highest goal, will necessarily rewrite the aims of policing." - "Valuing policing means we have to care enough to measure what police do." - "Public safety is best when applied fairly." - "Running a police department is at least as complicated as flying a plane, and no one would fly a plane with reference only to speed.
+You'd want to know something about altitude, pitch, yaw, and weather conditions to say the least." - "There is a new benchmark for evaluating police practices, and it is the impact of a policy and practice upon perceived police legitimacy within the community." - "While we cannot change the past, it is clear that we must change the future, and forge a path that allows us to move beyond our history and identify common solutions to better protect our communities." - "The US has invested in health care and education system accountability, we need this now for criminal justice just like the other systems."